-- a list points giving the coordinates of each mesh point, - a list vertices specifying the three vertices of each triangle, and - a dictionary boundary that stores the edges on the boundary and associates each with one of the symbolic tags 'left', 'right', 'top' or 'bottom'.
+- a list points giving the coordinates of each mesh point, - a list vertices specifying the three vertices of each triangle, and - a dictionary boundary that stores the edges on the boundary and associates with each a symbolic tag.
 The edges are represented as pairs (i, j) where i refers to the triangle id and j to the edge id of that triangle.
 Edge ids are enumerated from 0 to 2 based on the id of the vertex opposite.

-(For more details on symbolic tags, see page 11.)
+(For more details on symbolic tags, see page 10.)